Lalu Prasad Yadav: 1998 disproportionate assets case

-In 1998, a disproportionate assets (DA) case arising out of the fodder scam was registered against Yadav and Rabri Devi.
+In 1998, a disproportionate assets (DA) case arising out of the fodder scam was registered against Lalu Prasad and Rabri Devi.
 In April 2000, both were made co-accused in the charge-sheet and surrendered.
-While Rabri Devi got bail due to being Chief Minister of Bihar, Yadav was remanded in Beur jail for 11 days.
+While Rabri Devi got bail due to being Chief Minister of Bihar, Lalu was remanded in Beur jail for 11 days.
 They were acquitted in 2006.
 The Bihar government wanted to appeal against the acquittal but the Supreme Court in 2010 ruled that the state government can not challenge such rulings.

 1996 Fodder Scam – 2nd case

-Yadav was convicted and jailed in the second Fodder Scam case of ₹8.927 million on the same day 23 December 2017 when his daughter Misa Bharti was also charged by the Enforcement Directorate of having disproportionate assets.
-Yadav was convicted 23 December 2017 and sentenced on 6 January 2018 to 31/2 years' imprisonment and ₹1,000,000 fine) for the fraudulent withdrawal of ₹8,900,000 from the Deoghar district treasury between 1990 and 1994.
+Lalu Prasad was convicted and jailed in the second Fodder Scam case of ₹8.927 million on the same day 23 December 2017 when his daughter Misha Bharti was also charged by the Enforcement Directorate of having disproportionate assets.
+Lalu Prasad was convicted 23 December 2017 and sentenced on 6 January 2018 to 31/2 years' imprisonment and ₹1,000,000 fine for the fraudulent withdrawal of ₹8,900,000 from the Deoghar district treasury between 1990 and 1994.